 Special arrangements may be made to view historic and archival materials at the Library.
 Additional fees may apply.
 We are pleased to share our holdings with the public as part of our ongoing project to digitize our historic materials.

-Borrowed Library materials may be returned to the library materials during library open hours, in the book drop box in the lobby of the Education Building or by postpaid mail addressed to: Massachusetts Horticultural Society, Attn: Library, 900 Washington Street, Wellesley, Massachusetts 02482.
+Borrowed Library materials may be returned to the library materials during library open hours, or by postpaid mail addressed to: Massachusetts Horticultural Society, Attn: Library, 900 Washington Street, Wellesley, Massachusetts 02482.